 - For experimental research articles, at least one video clip is required to be uploaded and will be demonstrated online.

-- Reviews will be published at the last page of published articles, showing thanks to the contribution of reviewers with a title of "Thanks for the contribution of valuable reviews listed below:".
+- Reviewers' Name will be published at the last page of published articles, showing thanks to the contribution of reviewers with a title of "Thanks for the contribution of valuable reviewers listed below:".
 (Both in PDF version and Online html Version)

 - Articles published in NRS journals are open for comment and discussion.